Why was I charged after I canceled?

 - You canceled just before your auto-renewal date

 You canceled just before your auto-renewal date

-You may have canceled your subscription less than 24 hours before the end of your free trial or your next monthly billing date.
+You may have canceled your subscription less than 24 hours before your next billing date.
 Some providers will charge you 1 or 2 days before your next billing cycle starts (the timing of this charge varies by billing provider).

 Your subscription is still active